Admission to the event is by donation.

 Children’s Activities and BBQ

 There are some picnic tables near the greeter hut at Maplewood Flats and that’s a good place to hang out during the festival.
-2021 saw a scavenger hunt for the young ones held in that area.
+2022 saw a word search and scavenger hunt for the young ones held in that area.

 Other articles that may be of interest include the following: